Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-then eat the ash straight away; cook it first, then try without it measure it out /properly|scientifically/; prime /delic(a(c|s)y|ious)/ hex godell zkp optimisation automation #doublle(postedit) so I claim that I own all the perfect optimisations, and can prove it c^_ a zkp, by you testing me over, and over again prime factorisation discovery of vulnerabilities, and bugs, and binary blob backdoors, in your post-floss complex quines i consider software to be a solved problem
+then eat the ash straight away; cook it first, then try without it measure it out /properly|scientifically/; prime /delic(a(c|s)y|ious)/ hex godell zkp optimisation automation #doublle(postedit) so I claim that I own all the perfect optimisations, and can prove it c̄ a zkp, by you testing me over, and over again prime factorisation discovery of vulnerabilities, and bugs, and binary blob backdoors, in your post-floss complex quines i consider software to be a solved problem